thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ### A menu for our home page

-Now we know how to create link URLs, what about adding a small menu in our home for some of the other pages in the site?
+Now that we know how to create link URLs, what about adding a small menu in our home page for some of the other pages in the site?

 ```html
 <p>Please select an option</p>